MicrosoftDocs/xamarin-docs/docs/essentials/app-information.md

 # [Android](#tab/android)

-App information is taken from the `AndroidManifest.xml` for the follow fields:
+App information is taken from the `AndroidManifest.xml` for the following fields:

 - **Build** – `android:versionCode` in `manifest` node
 - **Name** - `android:label` in the `application` node